Top-gg-Community/rust-sdk/README.md

       println!("{:?}", vote);

       // 200 and 401 will always be a valid status code
-      // therefore, we can safely unwrap_unchecked this. unsafe { Status::from_code(200).unwrap_unchecked() }
+      // therefore we can safely unwrap_unchecked these. unsafe { Status::from_code(200).unwrap_unchecked() }
     }
     _ => {